 In the window that opens, fill in the relevant details:

 Field Description Username The username and password to the Snowflake database you created in Step 3.
 Password Snowflake Account Your Snowflake account name.
 You can find it in your database URL, e.g., if the URL is https://myaccount.snowflakecomputing.com/, the account name is myaccount.
 Warehouse Name The names of the warehouse and database you created in Step 2.
 Database Name Schema Name Enter a name for the schema that Singular is going to create in the database.
 The default value is "singular".
 Table Name Enter a name for the table that Singular is going to write to.
 The default value is "marketing_data".
 Data Schema The schema of the data loaded into the destination.
-See Data Destination (ETL) Schema.
+For your schema options, see Data Destinations: Aggregated Marketing Data Schemas and Data Destinations: User-Level Data Schemas.